rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 {\bf Lenz’s Law:} The direction of any magnetic induction effect is such as to oppose the cause of the effect.

-Here, we'll use a longer, but more descriptive definition.
+Here, we'll use a longer but more descriptive definition.

 {\bf Lenz’s Law alternative}: When the external magnetic flux through a conducting loop changes, a current appears (is induced) in the loop.
 This induced current creates an induced magnetic field.
 The direction of the induced current is such that the induced magnetic field it creates attempts to keep the magnetic flux unchanged.

 In the examples given, we will first find the direction of the induced magnetic field.
-Then we will ask what direction of induced current is consistent with this induced magnetic field.
+Then, we will ask what direction of the induced current is consistent with this induced magnetic field.

 \newpage